KOKC (AM): KOMA

 In 1932, the station changed its call letters to KOMA, and moved its studios to the Biltmore Hotel in downtown Oklahoma City.
 The station was purchased in 1938 by J.T.
 Griffin, who also owned the Griffin Grocery Company, which made condiments and baking products for distribution around the region.

-In March 1941, KOMA shifted to its current "clear channel" frequency of 1520 kHz as a result of North American Regional Broadcasting Agreement, with the provision that it and WKBW in Buffalo, as "Class I-B" stations, had to maintain directional antennas at night in order to mutually protect each other from interference.
+In March 1941, KOMA shifted to its current "clear channel" frequency of 1520 kHz as a result of the North American Regional Broadcasting Agreement, with the provision that it and WKBW in Buffalo, as "Class I-B" stations, had to maintain directional antennas at night in order to mutually protect each other from interference.

 KOMA became an affiliate of the CBS Radio Network.
 It carried the CBS line up of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 KOMA began operating at 50,000 watts in early 1947.
 A new transmitter site was constructed around the northeast corner of Kelly and Britton where the present-day Oklahoma Centennial High School sits.
 KOMA-FM was granted a license on 105.9 MHz and went on the air in the 1948.
 It mostly simulcast the AM station, but management didn't see much future in FM broadcasting and gave up the station by the late 1950s.

 J.T.
 Griffin, along with Griffin's son John and his brother-in-law, were all involved in securing a construction permit from the Federal Communications Commission to start a television station.
 KWTV on channel 9 went on the air December 20, 1953, initially broadcasting from a shorter temporary tower on the studio grounds while the permanent tower was under construction.
 The new tower was at one time the tallest in the world, at 1572 ft.
 The call sign KWTV was chosen, instead of KOMA-TV, standing for World's Tallest Video.